-ST505 Doctrine of Salvation Roger R. Nicole, Ph.D., D.D.
-ST506 Doctrine of the Trinity Peter Toon, D. Phil.
-ST507 Contemporary Theology II: From Theology of Hope to Postmodernism John S. Feinberg, Ph.D.
-CHUR CH HISTORY CH213 Foundations of the Christian Church: From the Early Church to the Great Schism RBC Ministries CH501 The Ancient Church chard C. Gamble, Ph.D., Th.D.
-CH502 Reformation Church History W. Robert Godfrey, Ph.D.
-CH503 The History of Christianity in America .
-John D. Hannah, Ph.D., Th.D.
-CH504 The Theology of Jonathan Edwards John H. Gerstner, Ph.D., D.D.
-CH505 Survey of Church History Garth M. Rosell, Ph.D.
-CH506 Church History to the Reformation Garth M. Rosell, Ph.D.
-CH507 Church History Since the Reformation Garth M. Rosell, Ph.D.
-CH508 The Radical Reformation Abraham Friesen, Ph.D.
-CH509 The Theology of Martin Luther Robert A. Kolb, Ph.D.
-CH510 A History of the Charismatic Movements .
-John D. Hannah, Ph.D., Th.D.
-CH511 Augustine and Medieval Theology Scott T. Carroll, Ph.D.
-CH512 Karl Barth and Neo-Orthodoxy .
-Lubbertus Oostendorp, Th.D.
-OGETICS/CHRISTIAN ETHICS World Poligions Resides, A Comparison of Major World Poligions PRC Ministrias WE101 World Religions Basics: A Comparison of Major World Religions WE102 Worldview Basics: A Comparison of Major Worldviews WE305 Making Biblical Decisions CA201 Ten Reasons to Believe in the Christian Faith CA202 Ten Reasons to Believe God Became Man CA203 Ten Reasons to Believe in the Existence of God CA204 Ten Reasons to Believe in Life after Death CA205 Ten Reasons to Believe Real Christians Can Look Like They're Not CA206 Ten Reasons to Believe in the Resurrection CA207 Ten Reasons to Believe in Christ Rather than Religion.
-CA208 Ten Reasons to Believe in the Bible CA209 The Da Vinci Code: Separating Fact from Fiction CA210 The Miracles of Jesus CA211 Ten Reasons to Believe in a God Who Allows Suffering CA312 Christian Evidences CA314 Messianic Prophecy WE503 Christian Ethics: A Biblical Theology of Morality WE504 Christian Worldview , , CA513 Exploring Approaches to Apologetics Gordon Lewis, Ph.D.
+CHUK אוופוועו

+CH501 The Ancient Church ١.

+CH502 Reformation Church History ١.

+CH503 The History of Christianity in America ١.

+CH504 The Theology of Jonathan Edwards)

+CH505 Survey of Church History ١.

+CH506 Church History to the Reformation)

+CH507 Church History Since the Reformation

+CH508 The Radical Reformation)

+CH509 The Theology of Martin Luther)

+CH510 A History of the Charismatic Movements

+CH511 Augustine and Medieval Theology)

+CH512 Karl Barth and Neo-Orthodoxy Lubbertus Oostendorp, Th.D

+ADOI (GETICS/CHRISTIAN ETHICS

+WE103 Basics of World Religions and Worldviews

+CA201 Ten Reasons to Believe in the Christian Faith

+CA202 Ten Reasons to Believe God Became Man

+CA203 Ten Reasons to Believe in the Existence of God

+CA204 Ten Reasons to Believe in Life after Death

+CA205 Ten Reasons to Believe Real Christians Can Look Like They're Not

+CA206 Ten Reasons to Believe in the Resurrection

+CA207 Ten Reasons to Believe in Christ Rather than Religion

+CA208 Ten Reasons to Believe in the Bible

+CA209 The Da Vinci Code: Separating Fact from Fiction

+CA210 The Miracles of Jesus

+CA211 Ten Reasons to Believe in a God Who Allows Suffering

+CA312 Christian Evidences Victor Matthews, S.T.D

+CA314 Messianic Prophecy

+WE503 Christian Ethics: A Biblical Theology of Morality

+WE504 Christian Worldview

+CA513 Exploring Approaches to Apologetics ١.

+WORL) MISSIONS

+WM501 Introduction to World Christian Missions ١.

+WM502 The History of Missions Through 1983 ١.

+WM503 Urban Mission and Ministry ١.

+WM504 The Missionary Encounter with World Religions ١.

+WM505 Theologies of Liberation

+WM507 A History of the Church in China Since 1949

+WM508 African Theology and Religions

+WM509 Encountering Islam: Understanding and Sharing with Muslims

+WM510 Urban Missiology

+WM511 Evangelism in the Local Church